Adopted for Life: The Priority of Adoption for Christian Families and Churches

 "Yes, yes, yes!
 Russell Moore has given the church a God-centered, gospel-saturated, culturally-sensitive, mission-focused, desperately needed exploration of the priority and privilege of adoption.
 He exposes misconceptions and uncovers misunderstandings that not only keep us from fostering an adoptive culture in our churches but that keep us from truly understanding the gospel by which we are adopted as sons and daughters of God.
 This book contains encouragement for children who have been adopted and the parents who've adopted them, practical advice for parents who are considering adoption and parents who have never considered adoption, and admonishment for the church-at-large to consider how to be obedient to scriptural commands to care for orphans here and around the world.
 Readers will find themselves laughing on one page, crying on the next, and ultimately bowing before God, thanking him for adopting them into his heavenly family and considering how to show his love to the fatherless on earth."

-—David Platt, Senior Pastor, The Church at Brook Hills, Birmingham, Alabama; author, Radical: Taking Back Your Faith from the American Dream
+David Platt, President, International Mission Board; author, Radical: Taking Back Your Faith from the American Dream

 "It is a remarkable story of how two parents chose and adopted two sons from the squalor of a Russian orphanage.
 It is a remarkable story of how a loving God chose and adopted us from the filth and squalor of sin.
 It is the remarkable story of an earthly father who lays his hands on the heads of his four sons each evening and prays for their salvation, for their godliness, courage, and conviction, and for them to be given godly wives.
 It is the remarkable story of a Heavenly Father who loves us so much that he gave his own Son to die for us.
 Anyone who has adopted, who is considering adoption, or who has been adopted should read Russell Moore's Adopted for Life.
 And anyone who wants to a get a glimpse of the greatness of the Father's love for him or her should read it as well."